algolab-quantique/Stage-A25-Zakary/CONTRIBUTING.md

 # Optimization Efforts
 ## General
 In most cases, we cast the data of a Voids array to `uint64_t` via `std::bit_cast<>`.
 This is done because in most modern computers, 64 bits is the largest natively supported integer size.
 Even when an array’s dimension is smaller than 64 bits, treating it as a sequence of raw 64-bit blocks enables highly optimized bitwise manipulation and reduces overhead.
-Of course, if/when 128 bits becomes the standard, we'd use that instead.